Levelized cost of storage (LCoS).

 Determining the levelized cost of storage (LCoS) is related to several elements that make a battery energy system unique.
 By identifying these factors, you can make a measured choice of green batteries and optimize the efficiency of your energy storage.

-- Service life and number of charge and discharge cycles: longer service life and more charge cycles reduce the cost per kWh by spreading the investment over a larger amount of stored energy.
+• Service life and number of charge and discharge cycles: a longer service life and more charge cycles result in lower costs per kWh, because the investments are spread over a larger amount of stored energy.
+This also applies to sustainable alternatives such as a salt battery.

 Favorable levelized cost of storage at Frax

-Ultimately, green batteries are not just about environmental gains, but also about a solid financial foundation.
-A sharp levelized cost of storage (LCoS) shows that in the long run, you save costs and incur less risk because energy costs remain more stable and predictable.
-This gives you a sustainable energy solution that benefits both your budget and your carbon footprint.
+Ultimately, green batteries are not just about environmental benefits, but also about a solid financial foundation.
+A competitive LCoS shows that you save costs in the long term and run less risk, because energy costs remain more stable and predictable.
+By looking at LCoS alongside LACE (the costs you avoid by investing in storage) and VALCOE (costs and value combined), you are not only investing in a battery but also in a future-proof position in the energy system.
+This gives you a sustainable energy solution that benefits both your budget and your ecological footprint, and also responds to new standards such as the BENG energy performance standard.

 Wondering how to optimize your storage costs?
 Then discover how Frax's solutions make a favorable LCoS possible for you.
 With high-quality and user-friendly battery storage systems, you can invest smarter in green energy.
 Contact us today to take your sustainable project to the next level.